LavanyaGovindaraju/Text-Generation-using-RNN/README.md

 ## Text-Generation-using-RNN

-#### This project is about subword segmentation for handing the oov rates of the two language English and Bengali.
+#### This project is about subword segmentation for handling the oov rates of the two languages English and Bengali.
 We aimed to achive the lowest perplexity rate and oov rate.
-The oov rate for Bengali is more when comapred to English since Bengali is morphologically rich langauge.
+The oov rate for Bengali is more when compared to English since Bengali is morphologically rich langauge.
 #### We have considered three different models for two languages English and Bengali:
 #### 1. The S1 model is pure character-level, ie words are segmented as characters and there are no meaningful units.
 #### 2. The S2 model is near the character-level, the words with high frequency remain as it is whereas low frequency words are segmented into subwords.